M249 Squad Automatic Weapon: War in Afghanistan

-The standard squad automatic weapon in Afghanistan is the M249 with PIP kit, which serves alongside its heavier counterpart, the M240 machine gun.
+The standard squad automatic weapon in Afghanistan was the M249 with PIP kit, which served alongside its heavier counterpart, the M240 machine gun.
 Most M249s were given a collapsible buttstock immediately prior to the invasion to reduce its length and make the weapons more practical for parachuting and close-quarters combat.
-Special Operations troops typically favor the shorter Para version of the weapon, which weighs much less.
+Special Operations troops typically favored the shorter Para version of the weapon, which weighs much less.

 A report entitled Lessons Learned in Afghanistan was released by Lieutenant Colonel Charlie Dean and SFC Sam Newland of the U.S. Army Natick Soldier Center in 2002.
 They found that 54% of SAW gunners had problems maintaining their weapons, and 30% reported that the gun rusted easily.
 Soldiers reported ammunition boxes rattling and falling off.
 80% percent of soldiers surveyed were pleased with the weapon's accuracy and lethality, yet only 64% claimed they were "confident in their weapon".
 Weapons clogging up with sand in the desert seems to be the main complaint.

 Iraq War

-The PIP and Para versions of the M249 have been used in the Iraq war since the invasion.
+The PIP and Para versions of the M249 were used in the Iraq war since the invasion.
 By 2004, many M249s had been in service for almost 20 years and were becoming increasingly unreliable.
 Soldiers were requesting replacements and new features, and there are reports of soldiers holding their weapons together with duct tape.
 The lethality of the 5.56 mm ammunition has been called into question by reports of enemy soldiers still firing after being hit multiple times.
 As in previous conflicts, the sandy environment causes the M249s and other weapons to clog up and jam if they are not cleaned frequently.

-Operation Iraqi Freedom PEO Soldier Lessons Learned, a report on the performance of weapons in the Iraq War, was published by Lieutenant Colonel Jim Smith of the U.S. Army on May 15, 2003.
+Operation Iraqi Freedom PEO Soldier Lessons Learned, a report on the performance of weapons in the Iraq War, was published by Lieutenant Colonel Jim Smith of the U.S. Army in May 2003.
 Smith spoke positively of the M249, claiming that it "provided the requisite firepower at the squad level as intended".
 He praised the SPW variant, noting that its "short barrel and forward pistol grip allowed for very effective use of the SAW in urban terrain".
 At the National Defense Industrial Association in 2007, Lieutenant Colonel Al Kelly of the 1st Battalion, 17th Infantry gave a presentation describing the M249 as having "good range, excellent reliability" and an "excellent tracer".
 He said that a cloth pouch was preferred over the plastic box for holding linked ammunition, and that "knock-down power is poor, but is compensated by rate of fire".